 '''

-For example: (q1);!(q2)
+(q1);!(q2)

 '''

-In this example, q1 is a find request; q2 is an omit request because it is preceded by an exclamation point.
+q1 is a find request; q2 is an omit request because it is preceded by an exclamation point.

 - Requests are separated by semicolons.
 Multiple find requests act as logical OR searches that broaden the found set.
 For example, (q1); (q2) returns records that match q1 or q2.
 Omit requests do not act as logical OR searches because omit requests remove records from the found set. - Requests are executed in the order specified; the found set includes the results of the entire compound find request.